 (4) Subject to any determination under rule 68(3), the Registrar must give the documents mentioned in subrules (2)(a) and (3) to the medical assessment panel.

+[Rule 67 amended: SL 2020/137 r.
+17.]

 68. Objection to document being given to medical assessment panel

 (1) The worker in respect of whom an arbitration question is to be determined, or the employer of the worker, may lodge with the Registrar an objection to the Registrar giving a document to a medical assessment panel.